 Dry FliesRat Faced McDougal

-The Rat Faced McDougal, also known as the Adams Irresistible, is a classic deer hair dry fly that combines the deadly Adams coloration with the exceptional buoyancy of a spun and clipped deer hair body.
+The Rat Faced McDougal, also known as the Adams Irresistible, is a classic deer hair dry fly that combines the effective Adams coloration with the exceptional buoyancy of a spun and clipped deer hair body.
 This pattern features a moose hock tail for durability, a carefully sculpted deer hair body shaped with a razor blade, grizzly hen cape wings, and a mixed grizzly and brown hackle collar.
 The result is an unsinkable attractor pattern that floats high in heavy water and imitates a wide range of mayflies.

 Spring, Summer, Fall